It’s going to be difficult.

 It’s still possible to increase referral traffic through guest posting.

-But, you need to target the right high-authority blogs with high levels of engagement.
-I will discuss finding these right guest posting opportunities in step 2.
+But, you need to target the right high-authority blogs with high levels of engagement and high quality content.
+I will discuss finding the optimal guest posting opportunities in step 2.

 2. You want to grow your email list: You can set a S.M.A.R.T. target like